NetBSD: Uses

 NetBSD was used in NASA's SAMS-II Project of measuring the microgravity environment on the International Space Station, and for investigations of TCP for use in satellite networks.

 NetBSD's clean design, high performance, scalability, and support for many architectures has led to its use in embedded devices and servers, especially in networking applications.
 NetBSD may also be used as a back-end stack for web-facing servers, given its reliability over time, and a tendency to avoid the introduction of backward-incompatible changes.

 NetBSD has earned popularity among retrocomputing enthusiasts, due to its light weight and support for a wide range of hardware architectures.
-NetBSD is used to revive vintage hardware, ranging from DEC VAXen, to Commodore Amiga and IBM PCs.
+NetBSD is used to revive vintage hardware, ranging from DEC VAXen, to the Commodore Amiga and IBM PCs.

 A commercial real-time operating system, QNX, uses a network stack based on NetBSD code, and provides various drivers ported from NetBSD.

 Dell Force10 uses NetBSD as the underlying operating system that powers FTOS (the Force10 Operating System), which is used in high scalability switch/routers.
 Force10 also made a donation to the NetBSD Foundation in 2007 to help further research and the open development community.

 NetBSD was used in NASA's SAMS-II Project of measuring the microgravity environment on the International Space Station, and for investigations of TCP for use in satellite networks.

 IBM used NetBSD as base for their IBM Thin Client Manager (TCM), powering the N2200e and N2800e models of the NetVista thin client family.

 In 2004, SUNET used NetBSD to set the Internet2 Land Speed Record.
 NetBSD was chosen "due to the scalability of the TCP code".

-NetBSD is also used in Apple's AirPort Extreme and Time Capsule products, instead of Apple's own OS X (of which most Unix-level userland code is derived from FreeBSD code but some is derived from NetBSD code).
+NetBSD is also used in Apple's AirPort Extreme and Time Capsule products, instead of Apple's own Mac OS X (of which most Unix-level userland code is derived from FreeBSD code but some is derived from NetBSD code).

 Several companies are known to use NetBSD internally: